tobrien/documentation/concept/introduction.md

-== Introduction
+## Introduction

-//// This entire chapter is so abstract, it provides very limited value to users. ////

-=== Managing Environments Seamlessly
+### Managing Environments Seamlessly

 CFEngine was designed to enable scalable configuration management in any kind of environment with an emphasis on supporting larger systems with partial of unreliable connectivity.
 While almost every other system for configuration management assumes a reliable network connection to enable top-down authority of central servers.
 These systems tend to fail in the following environments:

 -   Systems with partial or unreliable connectivity (e.g. mobile phones, airplanes, a submarine).

 -   Low Bandwidth Systems (e.g. a satellite or space probe).

 -   Low Power Systems (e.g. ad hoc sensors or kitchen appliances).

 CFEngine doesn't depend on or assume the presence of reliable infrastructure.
 It works opportunistically in any environment, using the fewest possible resources, and it has a limited set of software dependencies.
 It can run anywhere, and this lean approach to CFEngine's architecture makes it possible to support both traditional server-based approaches to configuration as well as more novel platforms for configuration including embedded and mobile systems.

 At this point, you might be wondering if CFEngine makes sense for your requirements.
 After all, not everyone is managing on a sensor network,